It’s Rebecca Black Friday, and the Internet Goes Wild

 No matter how many people buy it, it will always be a hideously bad song.
 You can’t polish a turd, so the saying goes – but with the right marketing and a viral video, it appears you can sell absolutely anything.

-This entry was posted in marketing and tagged , , .
+This entry was posted in Marketing and tagged marketing, viral video, youtube.
 Bookmark the permalink.